lemasc/lemascusbav/README.md

-# lemascusbav
-Lemasc USB Antivirus is an open-source USB virus remover.
+# Lemasc USB Antivirus Beta
+Brings all features of [Lemasc USB Virus Remover](https://github.com/lemasc/lemascusbrem) to the .NET GUI.
+Written with C# and .NET.
+## Console Application coming soon.